Business Setup

 Provincial vs Federal Incorporation in Canada

-When incorporating in Vancouver, you have two paths: provincial incorporation under the British Columbia Business Corporations Act (BCA) or federal incorporation under the Canada Business Corporations Act (CBCA).
+When incorporating in Vancouver, you have two paths: provincial incorporation under the British Columbia Business Corporations Act (BCBCA) or federal incorporation under the Canada Business Corporations Act (CBCA).
 Both result in a legally recognized corporation, but they differ in scope, cost, and director requirements.

 Provincial incorporation through BC Registry Services registers your company in British Columbia.
 Your corporate name is protected within the province, the filing fee is $350 online, and there is no requirement that directors be Canadian residents.
 This last point is particularly important for international founders — British Columbia is one of the few Canadian provinces with no director residency requirement whatsoever.